MarekAlexPolak/README-File-Generator/README.md

   ## Installation

-  run node.js and install inquirer using npm i inquirer
+  download the inquirer using npm i inquirer

   ## Usage

-  First run the code in node JS using node index.js command.
-Then simply follow the prompts
+  Run the application by right clicking index.js and opening the terminal.
+Then you type node index.js to run the application.
+Finally you follow the prompts to give the input for your readme file

   ## Credits

+  N/A

+  ## Tests

   N/A